MicrosoftDocs/cpp-docs/docs/assembler/inline/using-operators-in-asm-blocks.md

 ---
+description: "Learn more about: Using Operators in __asm Blocks"
 title: "Using Operators in __asm Blocks" ms.date: "08/30/2018"
 helpviewer_keywords: ["brackets [ ]", "brackets [ ], __asm blocks", "__asm keyword [C++], operators", "square brackets [ ], __asm blocks", "operators [C++], using in __asm blocks", "square brackets [ ]"]